mihaigpm/coffee-addicts/README.md

 SUBCOMMANDS:
 find-shops  Returns a list of the three closest coffee shops

-See 'CoffeeAddicts help <subcommand>' for detailed help.
+See 'coffeeaddicts help <subcommand>' for detailed help.
 ```